puppetlabs/puppet-docs/source/guides/cloud_pack_getting_started.markdown

 Your puppet master server will also have to be reachable from your newly created instances.

-[^platforms]: Currently, supported platforms are restricted by the install script chosen.
-Testing has only currently been done on Ubuntu 11.04 (Natty) and CentOS 5.4.

 ### Provisioning

 In order to use the `install` action, any newly provisioned instances will need